The Colombian found a man wearing an Atlético Nacional shirt in Uganda

 Through her Twitter account, Stefania Ramirez Gutierrez, a Colombian living in Uganda, shared a photo A man found him in Chitental wearing an Atlético Nacional shirt.
 Of course, this caught the attention of this woman, who immediately went to this man to ask him about this tracksuit.

-See also: Aida Victoria got even with Teo and grabbed him by the cross in the live broadcast
+See also: Aida Victoria got even with Teo and caught him by the cross in the live broadcast

 When asked about the origin of the shirt and if he knows what the team is, this man indicated that he had “no idea” about the origin of this shirt, but he told “Saeed” that Bought it in Rwanda.